The marketplace analytics stack: what happens after you adopt Snowflake and hire your first data person

 Take rate.
 Revenue divided by GMV.
 Trivial formula, but only if revenue and GMV are both defined consistently.
 If your fees vary by category or seller tier, expect "why did take rate dip" to be a weekly question.

 Two-sided cohorts.
 Buyer retention and seller retention are different curves with different drivers.
-Blending them into one “retention” number hides everything useful.
+Blending them into one retention number hides everything useful.

 The ad-hoc avalanche, month by month

-Months 3-4: The follow-up questions start.
-“GMV dipped Tuesday, why?”
-“Can you break this down by seller tier?”
-“What did the coupon do to margins?”
-Each one is 20 minutes of SQL, and there are five a day.
+Months 3-4.
+The follow-up questions start.
+GMV dipped Tuesday, why?
+Can you break this down by seller tier?
+What did the coupon do to margins?
+Each is twenty minutes of SQL and there are five a day.
 The dashboards answer none of them, because dashboards answer recurring questions and these are investigations.

-Months 5-6: The data person is now spending most of their time on requests.
+Months 5-6.
+The data person is now spending most of their time on requests.
 The actual roadmap, data models, pipeline reliability, the metrics layer, stalls.
 Ops and growth start pulling their own numbers from the operational database, which is how you get three versions of GMV in one meeting.

 Build vs buy for self-serve

 A governed AI layer.
 Your team asks questions in plain English in Claude or ChatGPT.
-A context layer holds the metric definitions (one GMV, one take rate), scopes table access, and logs every query so the data person can audit what's being asked and where it goes wrong.
+A context layer holds the metric definitions (one GMV, one take rate), scopes table access, and logs every query so the data person can audit what is being asked and where it goes wrong.
 The honest tradeoff: it costs money, and no tool invents your GMV definition for you.
 Someone still has to decide what counts, once.

 The 12-month roadmap for a one-person data team